 In a scary scene, Rachel described how Zelda was "a dirty secret...We wanted her to die.
 We wished for her to be dead.
 It wasn't just so she wouldn't feel any more pain.
 It was so we wouldn't feel any more pain.
 It was because she was starting to look like this monster."
 She told about the night that Zelda died when she was caring for her as an 8 year-old (Elizabeth Ureneck as child): "She started to convulse and I thought, 'Oh my god, she's choking'."
 Rachel also told how she was worried that her parents would come home and blame her for choking her sister - since she wasn't seen crying afterwards, but laughing.

-In the film's haunting climax, Rachel was killed by Gage and buried in the pet sematary by her husband Louis, but then his bloodied and dirtied undead wife (moaning "Darling") returned as a resurrected zombie.
-She entered the kitchen where he was playing cards.
+In the film's haunting climax, Gage was murdering people with a sharp surgical scalpel - including elderly neighbor Jud Crandall (Fred Gwynne) and his own mother Rachel.
+Louis gave his son a lethal injection of chemicals to stop him from any further misdeeds.
+And he buried Rachel in the pet sematary.
+However, his bloodied and dirtied undead wife (moaning "Darling") returned as a resurrected zombie.
+She entered the kitchen where Louis was playing cards.
 He unwisely kissed her as she was about to murder him with a long knife - when the credits began to roll.

 Don Coscarelli's imaginative, low-budget independent horror-sci-fi film was a sleeper film and soon became a major cult hit.
 Its tagline was: "If This One Doesn't Scare You, You're Already Dead."
 It was followed by many inferior sequels, Phantasm II (1988), Phantasm III: Lord of the Dead (1994), and Phantasm IV: OblIVion (1998).
 The scarily-suggestive film introduced three major elements: